Classical Hollywood cinema: Cinematic time and space

 Time in classical Hollywood is continuous, linear, and uniform, since non-linearity calls attention to the illusory workings of the medium.
 The only permissible manipulation of time in this format is the flashback.
 It is mostly used to introduce a memory sequence of a character, e.g., Casablanca.

 The greatest rule of classical continuity regarding space is object permanence: the viewer must believe that the scene exists outside the shot of the cinematic frame to maintain the picture's realism.
 The treatment of space in classical Hollywood strives to overcome or conceal the two-dimensionality of film ("invisible style") and is strongly centered upon the human body.
 The majority of shots in a classical film focus on gestures or facial expressions (medium-long and medium shots).
 André Bazin once compared classical film to a photographed play in that the events seem to exist objectively and that cameras only give us the best view of the whole play.

 This treatment of space consists of four main aspects: centering, balancing, frontality, and depth.
 Persons or objects of significance are mostly in the center part of the picture frame and never out of focus.
 Balancing refers to the visual composition, i. e., characters are evenly distributed throughout the frame.
 The action is subtly addressed towards the spectator (frontality) and set, lighting (mostly three-point lighting, especially high-key lighting), and costumes are designed to separate foreground from the background (depth).

-Legacy

-French New Wave icons François Truffaut and Claude Jade appear at the official premiere of the 1979 film Love on the Run in Luxembourg.